Pre-College Advising • Pre-College Planning Guide

 There are broad guidelines on the IB website that indicate which stream of mathematics would be suitable for which type of student.

 Both these streams, either at SL or HL will have two written final exam papers, consisting of short and long answers.
 Additionally, HL students will have an extra Paper 3, which will be a one-hour problem-solving paper, possibly requiring the use of spreadsheets and graphing software.

 Are the Internal Assessments going to change?

 The main difference in the Internal Assessment (IA) is that the previous Project is changing to Exploration.
 Students will now spend 30 hours developing investigational, problem-solving, collaboration and modelling skills; the culmination of which will be assessed through an IA component.
-An independent exploration of an area of mathematics chosen by the student, the IA is internally assessed by the teacher and externally moderated by the IB and contributes to 20 percent to the overall mark.
+An independent exploration of an area of mathematics chosen by the student, the IA is internally assessed by the teacher and externally moderated by the IB and contributes towards 20 percent of the overall mark.

-In order to build an authentic understanding of the subject, the IB aims to create immersive situations within the classroom so that students can apply the theory that they have learnt.
+In order to build an authentic understanding of the subject, the IB aims to create immersive situations within the classroom so that students can apply the theory that they have learned.
 The new IBDP mathematics syllabus will focus on developing the skills of analysis, abstraction and generalisation, risk awareness and statistical literacy, algorithmic thinking, modelling and inquiry.

 All in all, the new curriculum encourages the core belief of the IB pedagogy of ‘learning through inquiry’.
 As Ibrahim Wazir, Math IB Chief Examiner summarises, “Rather than offering [students] “rules” to follow, they should be introduced to concepts in an inquiry-based approach.
 They must see for themselves how a concept is ‘discovered’ and developed into a block that fits into the whole structure of Mathematical knowledge.”